 The most obvious way to make your decision is by selecting the supplier that is offering the most valuable solution at the lowest price.
 While that’s a solid strategy for choosing to buy from someone, there are other things to consider as well.

 How were your conversations with the sales rep before sending the RFQ?
 Did they truly have your best interest in mind?
 Are they reliable?
-Are they someone looking to be in a mutually beneficial and respectful business relationship?
+Are they someone looking to establish a mutually beneficial and respectful business relationship?
 Are the procured items in stock and a good match?
-The answers to these questions should also factor into your decision making.
+The answers to these questions should also factor into your decision-making.

 After you’ve chosen your supplier, let them know the good news.
 The other suppliers will be expecting a response to their quote, and it’s rude to leave them hanging.
 Don’t forget to notify the other businesses that received your RFQ that you’ve decided to move forward with another company.
 Giving them a reason can be useful feedback to the supplier to improve their future offering.